adlnet/xAPI-Spec/xAPI.md

 modifications made after the consumer last fetched the document.
 * An LRS responding to a PUT request MUST handle the [If-None-Match](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.26) header as described in RFC2616, HTTP 1.1 if it contains "*", in order to to detect when there is a resource present that the consumer is not aware of.
+* An LRS responding to a POST request SHOULD handle the [If-Match](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.24) header as described in RFC2616, HTTP 1.1 if it contains an ETag, in order to detect modifications made after the consumer last fetched the document.
+* An LRS responding to a PUT request SHOULD handle the [If-None-Match](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.26) header as described in RFC2616, HTTP 1.1 if it contains "*", in order to to detect when there is a resource present that the consumer is not aware of.

-If the header precondition in either of the PUT request cases above fails, the LRS:
+If the header precondition in any of the PUT or POST request cases above fails, the LRS:

 * MUST return HTTP status 412 "Precondition Failed".
 * MUST NOT make a modification to the resource.